-2022-001 Segregation of Duties
+2023-001 Segregation of Duties

 Based on the size of the operation and the cost-benefit of additional personnel, it is not feasible to achieve complete segregation of duties.
+However, additional policies, procedures, and compensating controls are being designed and implemented in order to mitigate the lack of segregation of duties prospectively.

-1231 East Laurel Avenue Eunice, LA 70535
+1231 East Laurel Avenue Eunice, LA 70535 337-457-4146 з37-457-5060